 3. Land Your First Job

 The job market is highly competitive and you will need to build a strong network of contacts in the industry.
 Luckily doctors are one of the few industries that have managed to remain relatively unaffected in recent years.

 Make sure to practice for the interviews with ISC Medical and equip yourself with motivation and commitment early on in your residency years.
 This should help you stand out in the field amongst the sea of other doctors.

 When you are on the job hunt, you might want to check the following sites:

 If you are interested to work as a doctor overseas and you are based in the UK, you can check Health Careers to get information on how you can get started and the AMA (American Medical Association) if you want to work in the US.

 4. Develop Your Career

-Pediatrics: treating general medical conditions in infant, adolescents, and children.
+Paediatrics: treating general medical conditions in infant, adolescents, and children.

 Anesthesiology: administrating and studying anaesthesia for surgical procedures.

 Surgery: performing surgeries that are related to different areas of medicine.